Para la versión en español de esta historia, por favor oprima aquí.

 “When I knew that the loan application was short on cash flow, I was determined to find a way to make this happen,” said Lori.
 “The passion that Rachael and Heather have for this business really played a large role in my passion to help them.
 So, I asked the ladies how they would feel about bringing in their spouses as co-borrowers, to help prove cash flow.
 They didn't hesitate, and neither did their spouses.”

 In addition, the City of Neligh provided the entrepreneurs with city funds for the business.
 Lori and a microenterprise tax expert from the Center helped Heather and Rachael gather the documents, fill out the application, and qualify for the Nebraska Microenterprise Tax Credit.
+One-on-one counseling through the Center was provided with funds from the U.S. Department of Agriculture’s Rural Microentrepreneur Assistance Program.

 “River Mill Coffee Co. is such an amazing place,” Lori said.
 “I have gone there several times after I helped them with a loan.
 You know you love your job when your clients turn into friends.
 Rachael and Heather are always in contact with me about any opportunities that may help them or their business.
 They also continue to work with contractors from the Center on marketing needs and bookkeeping assistance.”